ossu/precollege-math/FAQ.md

 ### Do I need a textbook?

 Some may find using a textbook to supplement their learning useful.
 However, using a textbook to help your studies is optional.
-However, we have prepared the following questions in case you do decide to use one.
+In case you do want to use a textbook, we have prepared the following questions.

 #### What book do I use?